Jason Kerrison: Other media appearances

 In 2015, Kerrison presented at TEDxChristchurch on the use of the Golden Ratio in music composition.
 In 2019, he was the co-host of XVenture Family Challenge with Kate Freebairn.

 Kerrison appeared as a judge on series 2 of New Zealand's Got Talent, alongside Rachel Hunter and Ali Campbell.
 He reprised the role the following year in series 3 of the show.
 In 2015, he was a guest judge on series 2 of The X Factor New Zealand.
 In 2011, Kerrison appeared in his capacity as a talent judge in episode 11, series 1, of Jono and Ben.

-In 2021, Kerrison appeared as a contestant in series 1 of The Masked Singer NZ as the tutatara, and was crowned the winner of the series.
+In 2021, Kerrison appeared as a contestant in series 1 of The Masked Singer NZ as the tuatara, and was crowned the winner of the series.

 Personal life

-Kerrison lives with his partner, Adele Krantz, in an off-grid "bunker" home on a rural property in Kaitaia.
-In 2011 (leading up to 2012), Jason Kerrison built the bunker after watching the 2009 film 2012.
-He said that John Cusack's performance was convincing, forcing him to think the end of the world was upon us.
-The property is named "The Great Northern Retreat."

-Kerrison has three siblings, Tash, Melanie, and Brogan.
+Kerrison lives with his partner, Adele Krantz, in an off-grid "bunker" home on a rural property in Kaitaia named "The Great Northern Retreat."
+He has three siblings, Tash, Melanie, and Brogan.
 Their father, Frank, died in 2024 in Christchurch.

 In 2017, his mother, Judith, remarried to Kenyan national Gitonga 'Mich' Obadiah.
 After Obadiah's visa was declined, it was revealed that Kerrison had privately appealed to Kris Faafoi for help, with Faafoi promising (but ultimately failing) to intervene in the immigration case.
 The incident sparked accusations of inappropriate conduct and racism against Faafoi and government immigration services, respectively.